Cellularity of KLR and weighted KLRW algebras via crystals: Main example

 The inductive process used to construct idempotent diagrams can be thought of as follows.
-Assume that the first $(k-1)$ solid strings, and their ghosts, for the idempotent diagram that we are constructing have already been placed.
+For the idempotent diagram that we are constructing, we assume that the first $(k-1)$ solid strings, and their ghosts, have already been placed.
 We then put the $k$th solid string, and any ghosts, on the far left of the diagram and pull these strings to the right using isotopies and honest Reidemeister II moves.
 We emphasize that the solid strings and their ghosts have to be pulled at the same time, because the ghost strings are shifts of the solid string.
-These strings will eventually become blocked, possibly on an affine red string, which is then the final position of these strings.
-This process ensures that idempotents are maximal with respect to $\sandorder$.
+These strings will eventually become blocked, by either an affine red string or by a previously placed solid or ghost string, which becomes the final position of these strings.
+This process ensures that idempotents in the cellular basis are maximal with respect to $\sandorder$.
 Pulling strings to the right in this way also allows us to argue by induction by working modulo higher order terms with respect to $\sandorder$.

 After the idempotent diagram is constructed we need to decorate the idempotent with dots whenever there are close strings with repeated residues.
 This is necessary because we want to flank diagrams with crossings, {\cf} \autoref{Eq:MainExampleSandwich}, but \autoref{Eq:RecollectionReidemeisterII} annihilates two close solid $i$-strings whenever they are flanked with crossings.